 High quality feedback from clients is essential

-An obvious and fundamental answer is “seek and listen to feedback from clients”.
+An obvious and fundamental answer is “seek feedback from clients – and listen to it”.

 A dual approach